htruong/1911-player/README.md

 		autoindex  on;
 	}

-Then clone the butt player somewhere accessible, change the path declaration on index.html, and [you're good to go](http://www.youtube.com/watch?feature=player_detailpage&v=Yavx9yxTrsw#t=273s).
+Then clone the 1911 player somewhere accessible, change the path declaration on index.html, and [you're good to go](http://www.youtube.com/watch?feature=player_detailpage&v=Yavx9yxTrsw#t=273s).